-Narrative: PWS OH8301512 Richard Renneker System Lead Mapping
+Narrative: PWS OH8301803 Pennyroyal System Lead Mapping

-The structures served by this PWS are grouped into four (4) distinct categories based on the date of construction listed in the Warren County Auditor's Records and the following interpretation of the general end dates of eras after which lead pipe use was discontinued, lead solder was banned, lead content was limited, or lead content was essentially eliminated.
+The structures served by this PWS are grouped into three (3) distinct categories based on the date of construction listed in the Warren County Auditor's Records and the following interpretation of the general end dates of eras after which lead solder was banned, lead content was limited, or lead content was essentially eliminated.

 Because it is practically impossible to determine the lead content of an installed fixture, fitting or pipe, it is assumed that the date of installation (first listed date of home construction) and age of water main servicing those buildings will be used as the two (2) primary indicators of potential lead content.
-Buildings constructed in OHIO prior to 1988 could contain lead pipe and/or lead based solder, buildings constructed prior to 1998, or use plumbing materials or solder manufactured before 1998 may contain materials with greater than 8% lead content and are at a higher risk of contributing lead to the drinking water than materials manufactured after 1998.
-In addition, buildings constructed after 2014 which incorporated plumbing materials manufactured after 2014 were required to have less than 0.25% lead by weight will have the lowest risk for contributing lead to the drinking water.
+Buildings constructed in OHIO prior to 1988 could contain lead pipe and/or lead based solder, buildings constructed prior to 1998, or utilized plumbing materials or solder manufactured before 1998 may contain materials with greater than 8% lead content and are at a higher risk of contributing lead to the drinking water than materials manufactured after 1998.
+In addition, buildings constructed after 2014 which incorporated plumbing materials manufactured after 2014, which were required to contain less than 0.25% lead by weight, will have the lowest risk for contributing lead to the drinking water.
 It should be noted that, although prohibited by law, some use of leaded solder or lead bearing components may have occurred after the prohibition became effective.